Tropic Air

 Tropic Air is an airline operating scheduled services from Belize.
-Founded in 1979 by John Greif III with just a single airplane and two employees, Tropic has steadily grown to a fleet of 17 light aircraft.
-The airline flies to 17 destinations in Belize, Mexico, Guatemala, and Honduras.
-The airline also offers various sightseeing tours.
+Founded in 1979 by John Greif III with just a single airplane and two employees, Tropic has steadily grown to a fleet of 17 light aircraft and now operates over 200 daily scheduled flights.
+The airline flies to 13 destinations in Belize, Mexico, Guatemala, El Salvador and Honduras.
+The airline also offers private charters as well as various sightseeing tours.